 5. Why Might You Need a Replacement Roof?

 Replacing your roof might be a better idea money-wise than a simple repair.
 Why?
-If you have asphalt shingles, they will continually require repairs over the years to remain in good condition, so it might be smarter to invest in a long-term roofing solution that won't have you continue paying maintenance fees.
+If you have asphalt shingles, they will continually require repairs over the years to remain in good condition, so it might be smarter to invest in a long-term roofing solution that won't have you continually paying maintenance fees.

 Contact Austin Roofing and Construction in Austin, TX to learn more about metal roofers and metal roofing projects today.